mishakessler/unix-environment/README.md

 xcode-select --install
 ```

 **STEP 2.** Follow the UI prompt to install the Command Line Tools.
+While installing, the prompt will show you a status bar and the approximate time remaining.

+If successfully installed, the prompt will tell you, "The software was installed."
+Click "Done".

 </details>